White Collar Workers

-- Training for or playing in competitive club sport or activity organised by any sporting organisation, authority or club.
+- Training for or playing in professional or non profession sport or activity organised by any sporting organisation, authority, club or centre.

 - A period of disablement resulting from any sickness, disease or medical condition for which the worker has required medication, or any treatment or advice from a doctor, chiropractor, physiotherapist, psychologist or psychiatrist in the six (6) months before the commencement date of their cover; or the resumption of their cover following a period of at least six (6) consecutive months for which we did not receive insurance premium contributions in respect of that worker;

-- The insured person’s use of alcohol or drugs unless the drugs have been prescribed by a registered medical practitioner and used as per registered medical practitioner’s instructions.
+- The worker's use of alcohol or drugs unless the drugs have been prescribed by a registered medical practitioner and used as per registered medical practitioner’s instructions.

-- Any time during which a worker is serving a prison sentence and, if already on a claim, any period of claim during which a worker is serving a prison sentence.
+- Any time during which a worker is serving a prison sentence or remanded in custody and, if already on a claim, any period of claim during which a worker is serving a prison sentence or remanded in custody.